 The Federal Cultural Foundation’s International Museum Fellowship programme offers museums and public collections in Germany the opportunity to hire young, top-level foreign researchers and curators to work at their organizations.

 The goal of the fellowship programme is to encourage German museums to internationalize their topics, working methods and areas of emphasis and support them in applying new approaches to their established organizational structures.
 The programme also aims to improve intercultural competence within the museums themselves, as well as strengthen international networks between scientists, curators and museologists.
-The funding programme has already provided 18 fellows the opportunity to complete an 18-month project-related work or research visit at a state or municipal museums, collections or exhibition halls for a period of 18 months.
+The funding programme has already provided 18 fellows the opportunity to complete an 18-month project-related work or research visit at a state or municipal museum, collection or exhibition centre.

 For the fellows – outstanding young researchers, curators or museologists who already have initial working experience – this programme offers them the chance to gain further professional experience at a German museum, become acquainted with the latest scientific and methodological developments in his/her field in Germany, and establish contacts to colleagues and institutional partners for possible international joint ventures in the future.
 The fellowship holder will oversee a project under the supervision of a mentor, who works in a responsible position at the museum.
 Applying her or his relevant expertise, the fellowship holder will carry out independently the project related to the main areas of the museum’s exhibition, research and collection activities.

-The Federal Cultural Foundation has allocated 2.58 million euros to fund the International Museum Fellowship from 2011 to 2016.
-Each fellowship awarded by the Federal Cultural Foundation is worth 71,300 euros.
-Follow-up exhibitions may receive funding of up to 50,000 euros each.
+The Federal Cultural Foundation has allocated 2.58 million euros to fund the International Museum Fellowship from 2011 to 2016 and an additional 3.9 million euros to fund the International Museum Fellowship Programme from 2015 to 2018.